-Adam is an active member of the Canadian Bar Association and the American Bar Association, and was the chair of the Canadian Bar Association's 2014 Annual Competition Law Fall Conference.
-He is also a member of the Canadian Chamber of Commerce competition law and policy task force, and chair of the Icelandic Canadian Chamber of Commerce.
+Adam is an active member of the Canadian Bar Association and the American Bar Association and was the chair of the 2014 Annual Competition Law Fall Conference of the CBA.
+He is also a member of the Canadian Chamber of Commerce Competition Law Policy Task Force, the Chair of the Icelandic Canadian Chamber of Commerce and the Honorary Consul General for Iceland (Toronto).

-Kyle DonnellyBennett Jones LLP
+Kyle Donnelly Bennett Jones LLP